Minater247/cse-15l-lab-reports/index.md

 - Working directory at runtime: `/mnt/` (ended at `/home`)

-- Given no arguments, the command returned to the present user's home directory: `/home`, in this case.
+- Given no arguments, the command returned to the present the working directory to the user's home directory: `/home`, in this case.

 - The output is not an error.